openwallet-foundation-labs/sd-jwt-python/README.md

 # SD-JWT Reference Implementation

-This is a reference implementation of the [IETF SD-JWT specification](https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/).
-It is written in Python.
+This is the reference implementation of the [IETF SD-JWT specification](https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/) written in Python.

-This implementation is used to generate the examples in the specification, but can also be used as a library in other projects.
+This implementation is used to generate the examples in the IETF SD-JWT specification and it can also be used in other projects for implementing SD-JWT.

 ## Setup